 Drama gives our children the chance to express themselves and to work with children from other classes and year groups.
 Drama is part of English lessons, and is often an option in the Wednesday Afternoon Clubs.
-Individuals and small groups are also prepared for the LAMDA examinations.

 In the Members' Area of the website, you can access galleries of pictures from the productions, and order the DVDs of the shows.